Haplogroup I (mtDNA): Distribution

 Haplogroup I is found at moderate to low frequencies in East Africa, Europe, West Asia and South Asia (Fernandes 2012).
 In addition to the confirmed seven clades, the rare basal/paraphyletic clade I* has been observed in three individuals; two from Somalia and one from Iran (Olivieri 2013).

 Africa

 The highest frequencies of mitochondrial haplogroup I observed so far appear in the Cushitic-speaking El Molo (23%) and Rendille (>17%) in northern Kenya (Castrì 2008).
-The clade is also found at comparable frequencies among the Soqotri (~22%).
+The clade is also found at comparable frequencies among Soqotrans (~22%).